back to blog

 Well, this is a really common problem.

 There are millions of reasons and factors that make software projects run late.
-But here's the top 3 that affect founders in my experience.
+But here's the top 3 that affect founders and CTO's in my experience.

 1. Mismanaged communications